PythonistaGuild/Wavelink/README.rst

 Wavelink **3** requires **Lavalink v4**.
 See: `Lavalink <https://github.com/lavalink-devs/Lavalink/releases>`_

-For spotify support, simply install and use `Lavalink <https://github.com/topi314/LavaSrc>`_ with your `wavelink.Playable`
+For spotify support, simply install and use `LavaSrc <https://github.com/topi314/LavaSrc>`_ with your `wavelink.Playable`

 Notes